There's a growing call to defund the police. Here's what it means - Local News 8

 Does defunding the police mean disbanding the police?

-That depends on who you ask, said Philip McHarris, a doctoral candidate in sociology at Yale University and lead research and policy associate at the Community Resource Hub for Safety and Accountability.
+That depends on whom you ask, said Philip McHarris, a doctoral candidate in sociology at Yale University and lead research and policy associate at the Community Resource Hub for Safety and Accountability.

 Some supporters of divestment want to reallocate some, but not all, funds away from police departments to social services.
 Some want to strip all police funding and dissolve departments.

-The concept exists on a spectrum, but both interpretations center on reimagining what public safety looks like, he said.
+The concept exists on a spectrum, but both interpretations center on reimagining what public safety looks like — shifting resources away from law enforcement toward community resources, he said.
+And disbanding police is a more radical reimagining than divesting.

 It also means dismantling the idea that police are “public stewards” meant to protect communities.
 Many Black Americans and other people of color don’t feel protected by police, McHarris said.